Table of Contents

 This will not only help you master your discipline but also give you the opportunity to network with your peers and industry experts.

-The cost of studying in UK depends on the university and the course you want to study.
+The cost of studying in the UK depends on the university and the course you want to study.
 For example, pursuing law at Oxford will cost you more than studying arts at LSE.

 Cost of studying